 Long gone are the days of meetings in large meeting rooms.
 Recently, huddle rooms have been on the rise for video conferencing.
 A huddle room is a smaller meeting room, typically equipped with audio and video tools.
 Huddle rooms are popular quick team meeting venues, even though the rise of video conferencing transformed them into meeting rooms, where video meetings between colleagues and customers frequently happen.
 Contrarily to traditional meeting rooms, huddle rooms typically don’t require prior reservations.
 Given their new purpose, audio and video capabilities inside huddle rooms must be up to standard to guarantee high-quality conference calls.

 Medium and large conference rooms

 About half of the global workforce participates in meetings either in medium or large conference rooms.
-With most meetings taking place in the form of cloud video conferencing, you must check whether your facilities are up to standard or if they require an upgrade following the recent drive digital video conferencing solutions.
-Rather than a replacement for traditional face-to-face meetings, at ISDM, we consider video conferencing solutions to be a means of improving communication & relationships, allowing global teams to interact as if they were in the same room.
+With most meetings taking place in the form of cloud video conferencing, you must check whether your facilities are up to standard or if they require an upgrade following the recent drive to digital video conferencing solutions.
+Rather than a replacement for traditional face-to-face meetings, at ISDM, we consider video conferencing systems to be a means of improving communication & relationships, allowing global teams to interact as if they were in the same room.